 “If this man exists, who he is, if he is Leila’s lover and, if he is, since when.
 We don’t have much time, so we’d better start right away with the inquiries.
 Any questions?”

 Batting his eyelids, seemingly thrown by this simple question, Sumo concludes philosophically:

 “Because time is money.”

-Now he will go over to Rambo and ask him a few questions.
+He will now go over to Rambo and ask him a few questions.
 What are we going to do?

 Fema and Drina are going to sort out some wool yarns for the socks they are knitting as New Year’s presents.
 Sumo nods his approval.